webarch-coop/ansible-role-ssh/README.md

 This role folows the [SSH Hardening Guides](https://www.ssh-audit.com/hardening_guides.html) and uses [`ssh-audit`](https://github.com/jtesta/ssh-audit) to ensure that recent security recomendations are followed when configuring [OpenSSH](https://www.openssh.com/), see the [man page for the OpenSSH daemon configuration file](https://man.openbsd.org/sshd_config) for all the available options.

-This role expects Buster [backports](https://backports.debian.org/) to be enabled so that [OpenSSH 8.4](https://packages.debian.org/buster-backports/openssh-server) can be installed, the default settings of this role are designed for this version of OpenSSH or newer and this role has only been recently tested on Debian Buster, Bullseye and Bookworm.
+This role expects Buster [backports](https://backports.debian.org/) to be enabled so that [OpenSSH 8.4](https://packages.debian.org/buster-backports/openssh-server) can be installed, the default settings of this role are designed for OpenSSH 8.4 or newer.

+This role has only been recently tested on Debian Buster (10), Bullseye (11) and Bookworm (12), see the [production releases list on the Debian wiki](https://wiki.debian.org/DebianReleases#Production_Releases).

 ## SSH hardening